gem-coop/governance/Gem.coop-Governance.md

 1. A member of the TSC, except the Project Leader, must only be removed from the TSC by an ordinary resolution of the PLC.

-1. One member of the TSC (not the PL) will be an "Owner" of the GitHub organisation, Bundler Slack and any related resources.
+1. One member of the TSC (not the PL) will be an "Owner" of the GitHub organisation, Bundler Slack and any related resources as a backup to increase the bus factor in event of the PL being incapacitated.

 ## 8. Maintainers